pytorch/pytorch/README.md

-# pytorch [alpha]
+# pytorch [alpha-0]

 The project is still under active development and is likely to drastically change in short periods of time.
-We will be announcing the biggest/breaking changes on Slack.
+We will be announcing API changes and important developments via a newsletter, github issues and post a link to the issues on slack.
-Please remember that it's a closed alpha, and don't disclose the code.
+Please remember that at this stage, this is an invite-only closed alpha, and please don't distribute code further.
+This is done so that we can control development tightly and rapidly during the initial phases with feedback from you.

 ## Installation
 ```bash